dbobrenko/awesome-rl/notes/nec-agent.md

 Agent consists of three components:
   * Convolutional neural network (DQN architecture) that processes pixel images `s`;
   * A set of DND memory modules (one per action);
-  * Final network that converts read-outs from the action memories into `Q(s, a)` values;
+  * Final network that converts read-outs from the action memories into `Q(s, a)` values.
-  * NEC is trained on uniformly sampled batches from experience replay;

 Differentiable Neural Dictionary:
   * For each action the action space NEC has a memory module kd-tree, called Differentiable Neural Dictionary (DND).
 It has two operation available: write and lookup;